SolAZDev/NeoEasyDialogue/CutsceneManager Guide.md

 | Flash Fade| Y | Flash Fade Image (uGUI) |
 | ExitEvent | Y | This is accessed once the Dialogue reaches an end |

-#### Scene Settings
-* You need to build the UI Yourself.
-* The Main text box should be a button, which OnClick event should be CutSceneManager.Continue
-  * The child Text object should be set to the script's TextBox variable *Multiple Choice buttons should redirect to CutSceneManager.Answer( an answer number)
-  * set the text objects to the Buttons List.
-* Once you have your objects set up, add them to the Actors (or Actors2D) list.
-* If you're using an online file, specify it, you might wanna change the manager GetFileFromJSON line to suit your needs.

 ##### Things to know
 * **VERY IMPORTANT** before going to the Command list, most files will be loaded from a folder inside the Resources folder.